StarpTech/k8s-gitops/README.md

 ## Build, Test and Push your images

 If you practice CI you will test, build and deploy new images continuously in your CI.
 The image tag must be replaced in your helm manifests.
-In order to automate and standardize this process we use [kbld](https://github.com/k14s/kbld). `kbld` handles the workflow for building and pushing images.
+In order to automate and standardize this process, we use [kbld](https://github.com/k14s/kbld). `kbld` handles the workflow for building and pushing images.
 It integrates with helm and kustomize really well because it doesn't care how manifests are generated.

 ### Define your application images